grain-lang/grain/stdlib/int16.md

 include "int16"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Int16 type.
+Functions and constants included in the Int16 module.

 ### Int16.**fromNumber**